ronitsinha/speed-detector/README.md

 ### Credits ###

-The object tracking and Kalman Filter implementation (`tracker.py` and `kalman_filter.py`, and a bit of the drawing/detection methods in `main.py`) are from [Srini Ananthakrishnan's multiple object tracking](https://github.com/srianant/kalman_filter_multi_object_tracking)
+This [incredible StackOverflow post](https://stackoverflow.com/questions/36254452/counting-cars-opencv-python-issue/36274515#36274515), which largely inspired me to redo this project in the first place.

-The [livestream](http://dot.ca.gov/d3/cameras.html) (Highway 80 at Whitmore Grade) is provided by the California Department of Transportation
+The [livestreams](http://dot.ca.gov/d3/cameras.html) are provided by the California Department of Transportation

 ### Side Note ###